thomasp85/patchwork/README.md

 The goal of `patchwork` is to make it ridiculously simple to combine separate ggplots into the same graphic.
-As such it tries to solve the same problem as `gridExtra::grid.arrange()` and `cowplot::plot_grid` but using an API that incites exploration and iteration.
+As such it tries to solve the same problem as `gridExtra::grid.arrange()` and `cowplot::plot_grid` but using an API that incites exploration and iteration, and scales to arbitrily complex layouts.

 ## Installation